 Q. What is the maximum length of the films?

-A. The maximum length of the films is five minutes (5:00) in duration, from picture start to picture end.
-The maximum length of credits is thirty seconds (0:30).
-Credits are not considered part of 5:00 duration of the film mentioned above.
-So, a film can be five minutes long (5:00) with an additional thirty seconds (0:30) of credits, for a total running time of five minutes and thirty seconds (5:30).
-There is no minimum length.
+A. The maximum length of the films is eight minutes thirty seconds (8:30) in duration, from picture start to picture end.
+There is no minimum or maximum length for credits.
+Credits are considered part of 8:30 duration of the film mentioned above.
+There is no minimum length for your film.

 Q. How do we create caption or transcript files for subtitles in our film?